Pilgrim State Hospital

 Pilgrim Today

 Pilgrim is today the last of the state asylums still operating on Long Island.
 However, it is no longer what it used to be.
 The farming section of the hospital was sold off, renovated, and became the Western Campus of the Suffolk County Community College in 1974.
 A large part of the Pilgrim campus was sold to a developer, and numerous abandoned structures on those lands were demolished in recent years.
 However, rebuilding has not begun.
-Other abandoned structures, like the former administration building, medical/surgical building, doctor's residences and utilities section remain standing for the time being (those parts of the campus are owned by the developer as well).
+Other abandoned structures, like the former administration building, medical/surgical building, doctor's residences were demolished in 2012.
+The power plant and utilities section remain standing for the time being (those parts of the campus are owned by the developer as well).
 Only about a third of the original Pilgrim campus is still in operation, though its future is also cloudy.

 Pilgrim also hosts a museum on site, which displays items from Kings Park, Central Islip, Pilgrim, and Edgewood such as pictures, old newsletters, relics from abandoned and/or demolished buildings, and other historical information that hint back to a largely forgotten era.

-- The farm colonies: Caring for New York City's mentally ill in Long Island's state hospitals, by Leo Polaski
+- The Farm Colonies: Caring for New York City's mentally ill in Long Island's State Hospitals, by Leo Polaski

 Images of Pilgrim State Hospital